 Most tap water contains minerals.
 These minerals leave deposits as water evaporates.
 You may have noticed deposits on fixtures, glasses or eating utensils.
 Water flow is reduced when minerals or other deposits fill the holes in the aerator’s screen.

 How Does a Clean Aerator Limit Lead Exposure?

 Pipes, solder or fixtures that contain lead can break down or leach into water.
 As water runs through the aerator, particles containing lead may lodge in the screen.
-Learn more ways to protect yourself from lead in water.

 How Can I Tell If My Faucet Has An Aerator?